 - Waterproof your foundation.
 As mentioned, it’s most often contractions in your foundation that result in a foundational crack.
 While you can’t control when or where it rains in Columbia, you can limit the amount of water your foundation is exposed to.
 By waterproofing your foundation, you’ll prevent the temperature from rapidly dropping in your home, thereby lessening the amount of stress your foundation experiences.
 You can waterproof your basement or crawl space through the use of French drains, sump pumps, vapor barriers, temporary sealants or dehumidifiers.
 Talk to your local contractor to determine which of these waterproofing solutions will suit your home best.

 Don’t let the rain threaten the structural integrity of your foundation.
-If you suspect your foundation has cracked or you want to take preventative steps, reach out to a local contractor today.
+If you suspect your foundation has cracked or you want to take preventative steps, reach out to a local contractor today for a free inspection and estimate.